PhysioLabXR/PhysioLabXRDocs/source/index.rst

 Get the latest release of PhysioLab\ :sup:`XR` `here <https://github.com/ApocalyVec/PhysioLabXR/releases>`_.
 For the stable version, use `v0.1.0-beta <https://github.com/ApocalyVec/PhysioLabXR/tree/refs/tags/v0.1.0-beta>`_.
 The packaged release supports Windows, MacOS, and Linux.

-Alternatively, you can run the application from the source.
+Alternatively, you can run the application from its source.
 Refer to *Run from Source* in the `developer page <Developer.html>`_ for instructions.

 |